 Less than 2% of Australians work for minimum wage.
 However, according to the National President of the United Workers Union, Jo Schofield, this is growing.

-“The overall number of workers in the economy who rely on the minimum wage has increased over recent years – meaning more and more workers are working for the bare minimum standard of wages and conditions which are set in an award,” she explained.
+“The overall number of workers in the economy who rely on the minimum wage has increased over recent years – meaning more and more workers are working for the bare minimum standard of wages and conditions which are set in an award,” she explains.

 “What it involves is essentially an argument between the trade unions with a very limited number of allies, largely the welfare sector, against everybody else about trying to increase minimum wage.

-What are the arguments against a minimum wage rise?
+Are there valid arguments against a minimum wage rise?

 “Their arguments are normally that if the minimum wage increases, there will be a massive increase in unemployment.
 It’s never happened.